1j01/wavey/README.md

 * Projects should be able to contain separate, distinct timelines;
 some DAWs have "takes", maybe something like that is what I want.
-Ableton Live does something fairly reasonable.
+Ableton Live does something fairly reasonable from what I remember.
+(Although it was difficult to get it to actually record anything.)

 * Nonlinear undo.
 If you hit undo a bunch, then do something, normally the data is instantly lost.